Skip to content

 Technical perspective and future

-Hardened kernel 6.6+
+Hardened Kernel 6.6+

 Remote Integrity Monitoring

-Under feature request SFSW-I-2618, a behavior that has been desired for a long time has finally been implemented.
-Threat feeds are dynamic lists of known malicious IP addresses that are continuously updated by threat intelligence providers like us(Avanet Threat Feeds).
-They are used to proactively block attacks from the Internet before they even get close to a service.
+With feature request SFSW-I-2618, a long-requested behavior has finally been implemented.
+Threat Feeds are dynamic lists of known malicious IP addresses that are continuously updated by threat intelligence providers like us (Avanet Threat Feeds).
+They are used to proactively block attacks from the internet before they even come close to a service.

-NDR improvements
+NDR Improvements

 API Access Control